zanieb/poetry-relax/README.md

 > Can this plugin change the behavior of `poetry add` to relax constraints?

 Not at this time.
 The Poetry project states that plugins must not alter the behavior of core Poetry commands.
+If this behavior would be useful for you, please chime in [on the tracking issue](https://github.com/madkinsz/poetry-relax/issues/5).

 > Does this plugin remove upper constraints I've added?